 What are the boundaries here?
 Who's joining in?

-all of it, prefer that you discontinue your therapy with someone else so that what we do is not
+Finally, in relationship therapies there will be individual work, too.
+I like to do all of it, prefer that you discontinue your therapy with someone else so that we don't inadvertently sabotage one another.
+Yes, I keep what you want private.

 Mine is not a take sides role there, and both partners are likely to find support, which is a good thing.
 Because we all need it.

 Web Design by Mint Chip